VimsRocz/IMU/docs/ECEF_to_Geodetic.md

 This note describes the algorithm used throughout the repository to convert Earth‑Centred Earth‑Fixed (ECEF) coordinates to geodetic latitude, longitude and altitude.
-The implementation is shared between the Python code (`src/utils.py`) and the MATLAB helpers `ecef_to_geodetic.m` and `ecef2geodetic.m`.
+The implementation resides in the Python helper `src/utils.py`.

-`ecef_to_geodetic.m` automatically delegates to MATLAB's Mapping Toolbox function `ecef2geodetic` when available and otherwise executes the lightweight `ecef2geodetic.m` implementation bundled with this repository.
-Both variants yield identical results.

 ## Algorithm